Temecula Creek: Ecology

 Biologically diverse, supporting both coastal and desert fauna and flora, it is bounded by the Agua Tibia Wilderness area and the Cleveland National Forest.
 The creek supports coastal sage scrub, including Jojoba, alluvial fan scrub, mesquite bosque mix, coast live oak woodland, and mature Fremont cottonwood-willow woodland.

 In addition to riparian breeders, birds include least Bell's vireo, Nuttall's quail, ladder-backed woodpecker, and California and Gambel's quail.
-Arroyo southwestern toad are also found in Temecula Creek.
+Arroyo southwestern toads are also found in Temecula Creek.

-North American beaver (Castor canadensis) may gradually raise the water table and return portions of the stream to perennial flow at sitei such as its confluence with Murrieta Creek.
-However, cattle grazing along Temecula Creek have injured its understory.
+North American beaver (Castor canadensis) may gradually raise the water table and return portions of the stream to perennial flow at sites such as its confluence with Murrieta Creek.
+However, cattle grazing along Temecula Creek has injured its understory.